Two years ago, Madeira was simply not on our radar.

 Unfortunately, we didn’t make it out to Porto Santo, but we’ll absolutely spend a few days here during our next trip.

 Day 4: Hike…surf…or just chill

 If you’ve still got the energy, Madeira offers some other outdoor activities to help you burn off some of those Poncha & Nikita calories!

 Arguably the most iconic engineering landmarks that can be found on the island are its levadas (aqueducts).
-In the 16th century, Portuguese settlers began building levadas to transport water from the rainfall-heavy northwest to the comparably dry southeast.
-Over 500 years later, the levadas are still used to transport water and to generate hydro-electric power for the entire island.
+In the 16th century, Portuguese settlers built levadas to transport water from the rainfall-heavy northwest to the comparably dry southeast.
+Over 500 years later, the levadas are still used to transport water and generate hydro-electric power for the entire island.

-The total network consists of over 1,350 miles (2,170 km) of levadas, many of which are complemented by walking paths and hiking trails – a major draw for tourists and locals.
-If you didn’t have a chance to do any hiking while visiting Porto Moniz on day 2, you may consider a repeat visit for a levada hike through the lush Laurissilva Forest, a UNESCO World Heritage Site.
+The total network consists of over 1,350 miles (2,170 km) of levadas.
+Much of this network features walking paths and hiking trails through the lush Laurissilva Forest, a UNESCO World Heritage Site.

 travelhelix tip: Madeira’s levada hikes range from relaxing 1-hour strolls to challenging full-day treks.
 Consult the official Recommended Paths Table, come prepared, and hike cautiously!